 The most distinguishing feature of the narwhal is the male’s long tusk, which has led them to be called the “unicorn of the sea”.
 The tusk is actually a modified canine tooth.
-Usually only one tusk erupts from the left side of the upper jaw, but a small percentage of male narwhal have a tusk on both sides of the jaw.
+Usually only one tusk erupts from the left side of the upper jaw, but a small percentage of male narwhals have a tusk on both sides of the jaw.
 Other than the single tusk, narwhals are toothless.
 The tusk is spiral in form, almost always in an anti-clockwise direction.
-In some narwhal the tusk may exceed 2 m in length (NAMMCO 2013, Garde et al. 2007).
+In some narwhals the tusk may exceed 2 m in length (NAMMCO 2013, Garde et al. 2007).

-Narwhal feed primarily on fish and squid throughout their range.
+Narwhals feed primarily on fish and squid throughout their range.
 Both the diet and the intensity of feeding vary seasonally.

-During the summer, narwhal apparently feed very little; hence the stomachs of narwhal harvested at this time of year are usually empty.
-They begin to feed more heavily in the fall during migration and especially during the winter at their deep-water wintering grounds.
+During the summer, narwhals apparently feed very little; hence the stomachs of narwhals harvested at this time of year are usually empty.
+They begin to feed more heavily in the autumn during migration and especially during the winter at their deep-water wintering grounds.
 In Baffin Bay, the winter diet is dominated by the Greenland halibut (Reinhardtius hippoglossoides) (Laidre and Heide-Jørgensen 2005b).
-To access this bottom-dwelling species, narwhals must make repeated dives to depths of between 800 and 1600 m, each dive taking up to 25 minutes, with about half of that spent near the bottom (Laidre et al. 2003, 2004).
+To access this bottom-dwelling species, narwhals must make repeated dives to depths of between 800 and 1,600 m.
+Each dive takes up to 25 minutes, with about half of that spent near the bottom (Laidre et al. 2003, 2004).

 Like all toothed whales, narwhals use echolocation to find prey.
 This is particularly important for a species that does most of its feeding in very deep waters during the long nights of the Arctic winter.
-A recent study in which a camera was attached to free ranging narwhals demonstrated that narwhal spend a high proportion of their time upside down while diving and swimming at the sea bottom (Dietz et al. 2007).
+A recent study in which a camera was attached to free ranging narwhals demonstrated that narwhals spend a high proportion of their time upside down while diving and swimming at the sea bottom (Dietz et al. 2007).
 This may allow them to better project their echolocation clicks to locate prey, and perhaps also to protect their lower jaw and tusk from contact with the bottom.

-There have been some attempts to determine the importance of narwhals as predators, by modelling how much fish they consume.
-Laidre et al. (2004) used a bioenergetic model to estimate the biomass of Greenland halibut needed to sustain narwhals during the five months that they spend on their wintering grounds.
+There have been some attempts to determine the importance of narwhals as predators by modelling how much fish they consume.
+Laidre et al. (2004) used a bioenergetic model to estimate the biomass of Greenland halibut needed to sustain narwhals during the five months that they spend at their wintering grounds.
 Estimates were made for varying levels of Greenland halibut in the narwhal diet: 25%, 50% and 75%.
-Assuming a diet comprised of 50% Greenland halibut, the 32,000 narwhals in the southern overwintering area would eat approximately 576 t per day, or about 86,000 t of Greenland Halibut for the five-month winter period (DFO 2014).
-The area classified as the northern over-wintering ground supports a larger number of whales (approx. 45,000) and was estimated to require 700 t per day with a mean consumption over five months of 110,700 t (95% CI of 53,000 t – 310,300 t) (DFO 2014, DFO 2007).
-This amount is, however, larger than the estimated biomass of Greenland halibut in that area, suggesting that narwhal in this area make greater use of other prey species.
+Assuming a diet comprised of 50% Greenland halibut, the 32,000 narwhals in the southern overwintering area would eat approximately 576 tonnes per day, or about 86,000 tonnes of Greenland Halibut for the five-month winter period (DFO 2014).
+The area classified as the northern over-wintering ground supports a larger number of whales (approx. 45,000) and was estimated to require 700 tonnes per day with a mean consumption over five months of 110,700 tonnes (95% CI of 53,000 t – 310,300 t) (DFO 2014, DFO 2007).
+This amount is, however, larger than the estimated biomass of Greenland halibut in that area, suggesting that narwhals in this area make greater use of other prey species.

 Underwater video of narwhals swimming

 The other obvious difference between the sexes is the presence of the tusk in males.
-While a small percentage of females may also have a tusk (roughly 6% of tusked narwhals in the Canadian Inuit harvest were females (Petersen et al. 2012), it is a feature found in all adult males.
+While a small percentage of females may also have a tusk (roughly 6% of tusked narwhals in the Canadian Inuit harvest were females (Petersen et al. 2012)), it is a feature found in all adult males.
 The tusk is actually a modified canine tooth, and is in fact the only tooth these whales possess.
-Usually only one tusk erupts from the left side of the upper jaw, but in a small percentage of male narwhals a second tusk erupts from the right side of the jaw.
+Usually, only one tusk erupts from the left side of the upper jaw, but in a small percentage of male narwhals a second tusk erupts from the right side of the jaw.
 The tusk is spiral, almost always in an anti-clockwise direction (NAMMCO 2013, Garde et al. 2007).

-Recently Nweeia et al. (2014) suggested that the tusk may have another function altogether: as a sensory organ.
+Recently Nweeia et al. (2014) suggested that the tusk may have another function altogether – as a sensory organ.
 The tusk is innervated and small channels in the tusk put the inner, pulpy core of the tusk in contact with the marine environment.
 A tusked (usually male) narwhal may therefore be able to directly sense changes in the marine environment, such as variations in salinity and temperature, through its tusk.
 This may aid in navigation and in avoiding being caught in rapidly freezing seas.
-Nevertheless it is difficult to explain why only male narwhals would have evolved or retained this capability.
+Nevertheless, it is difficult to explain why only male narwhals would have evolved or retained this capability.

 PREDATION AND OTHER NATURAL THREATS TO THE POPULATION

 Because of their association with heavy ice cover, narwhals are vulnerable to becoming trapped in ice if high winds move ice around or the temperature drops suddenly.
 Narwhals require leads or open areas in the ice to breathe, since they are unable to open or maintain a breathing hole through thick ice.
 A cetacean entrapment in ice is called a savsaat in Inuktitut, and is a relatively common if unpredictable occurrence.
-Such entrapments may be a major source of natural mortality for narwhal (Heide-Jørgensen et al. 2002).
+Such entrapments may be a major source of natural mortality for narwhals (Heide-Jørgensen et al. 2002).
 Many of these events probably go undetected, especially if they are small and in a remote location.